-1. Maternal and Newborn Health: Increase the knowledge and skills of women to adopt practices that contribute to a healthy pregnancy, safe delivery, good postpartum health, and a healthy newborn.
+1. Maternal and Newborn Health: Exchange best practices with women that contribute to a healthy pregnancy, safe delivery, good postpartum health, and a healthy newborn.

-2. Child Health: Increase the knowledge and skills of children’s caregivers (including men as well as women) to keep children under 5 healthy.
+2. Child Health: Work alongside child caregivers to keep children under 5 healthy.

-4. Community Health Workers (CHW): Improve CHWs’ skills to deliver health education and behavior change messages.
+4. Community Health Workers (CHW): Collaborate with CHWs to deliver health education and behavior change messages.

-• Implementing Amour & Vie (Love & Life) peer education projects to address youth sexual and reproductive health issues and other life skills.
+• Co-implement Amour & Vie (Love & Life) youth peer education projects to address youth health issues

-• Working with Community Health Workers to promote balanced nutrition among pregnant and breast-feeding mothers and children under the age of 5.
+• Work with CHWs to promote balanced nutrition among pregnant and breast-feeding mothers and children under the age of 5.

-• Providing malaria education to youth and influential community members so that they will initiate behavior change.
+• Educate youth and influential community members on malaria so that they will initiate behavior change.

-• Encouraging the community to improve hygiene and sanitation through more efficient use of water.
+• Encourage the community to improve hygiene and sanitation by promoting handwashing.

-• Planting gardens with women’s groups to provide increased sources of nutrition.
+• Plant gardens with women’s groups to provide increased sources of nutrition.

-Peace Corps Benin promotes gender awareness and girls’ education and empowerment by providing training on gender challenges in Benin.
-You will have the opportunity to implement gender-related activities that are contextually appropriate, which may include programs and activities such as clubs, leadership programs, and sports teams.
-In addition, you will challenge gender stereotypes by providing training on pregnancy and newborn care with fathers and other men.
+Peace Corps Benin promotes gender equity and girls’ education and empowerment within Benin’s cultural context.
+This will be a focus of your trainings, and in your primary and secondary projects, you will have the opportunity to implement gender-related activities that are contextually appropriate, such as clubs, leadership programs, and sports teams.
+In addition, you will be able to promote gender equity by exchanging best practices for pregnancy and newborn care with fathers and other men.